 Richard Grossinger, author of Planet Medicine and Embryogenesis

 I see the action of medicines in treating illness as being a function of feedback mechanisms.
 Just like a thermostat tells us when things are out of balance and takes action to regulate the temperature, medicines can be used to inform the body and mind when it is out of balance and work by restoring a state of equilibrium and equanimity.
 It is a situation where we have been stuck in a certain state, often for years, and feel there is no capacity for change.
 Yet our bodies do have mechanisms for responding and changing most illnesses.
 It’s just that sometimes they require a very specific interventions.
 I think of myself as a sharpshooter, finding the right target and hitting the mark.

 A specific approach to treatment must apply methods which are individualized and act as catalysts to engage the body’s own inherent self regulating homeostatic mechanisms.
 It is the same thinking when we use a lever to move a heavy object rather than trying to push it.
 We are engaging the intelligence of the system.
 This approach is catalytic, that is it creates exponentially greater change with the least effort.
 It enhances the capacity for energy and reorganization.

 All systems of medicine have contributed to developing the finest standards of care.
 None of these can be ignored at a loss to good care.
 Recent contributions to science will alter our entire understanding of medicine.
 The tracking of the genome will lead to our ability to diagnose disease more accurately, potentially years before it manifests, leading to preventive approaches tailored to the individual.
-Our discoveries in the interrelationship of our immune function, from the input of intestinal bacteria, cellular functions and mental attitude has changed our early concepts of a mechanical understanding of the immune system to an orchestra of communications.
+Our discoveries in the interrelationship of our immune function, from the input of intestinal bacteria, cellular functions and mental attitude has changed our early concepts of a mechanical understanding of the body to an orchestra of communications.
 I hope I can present you with the best options available without prejudice.